 This work was supported by grants from the Specialized Research Fund for the Doctoral Program of Higher Education (20110162120013) and Hunan Provincial Natural Science Foundation of China (12JJ3112).
 The grants had no further role in study design; in the collection, analysis and interpretation of data; in the writing of the report; or in the decision to submit the paper for publication.

 Authors Yanhui Liao and Jinsong Tang wrote the first draft of the manuscript.
 Author Yanhui Liao managed the literature searches.
 All authors contributed to and have approved the final manuscript.

 The authors report no conflicts of interest.
 The authors alone are responsible for the content and writing of the paper.

-Li Y, Zhang H, Feng Z, Chen S, Liu T, Chen X, Tang J, Liao Y. Life Events, Anxiety, and Depression among Physicians and Nurses in the Emergency Departments of Eleven General Hospitals in Hunan, China.
+Li Y, Zhang H, Feng Z, Chen S, Liu T, Chen X, Tang J, Liao Y. Life events, Anxiety and Depression Among Doctors and Nurses in the Emergency Department: A Study From Eleven General Hospital in Hunan Province, China.
 J Psychiatry Brain Sci.
 2016;1(1):2; https://doi.org/10.20900/jpbs.20160002